CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 The output provides the following information for each device and interface:

-- Alarm and warning thresholds
+- Events and warning thresholds
 - Current value, by channel for laser type
 - When any of these items was last changed